 Roll adhesive on the interior quarters of the circles.

 Cut a circle that is 2 1/4 inches in diameter.
 Place this circle in the center of your 4 inch width, so that the entire silhouette is 3 inches from top to bottom.
 Press paper together to help the adhesive stick.

 Here’s a handy pinnable image for you to save.

+I suggest putting on your favorite podcast or playlist and assembly lining these paper decorations since you can use them multiple ways for your Disney-themed celebration.
 I cut out about a thousand of these little guys and used them throughout the party decorations.